Are employees eligible for leave during a natural disaster?

-Natural disasters like Hurricane Irma raise a host of issues for employers: How do you pay your employees during suspended operations?
-Whether and to what extent should health benefits and other benefits be offered?
+Natural disasters like Hurricane Florence raise a host of issues for employers: How do you pay your employees during suspended operations?
+To what extent should health benefits and other benefits be offered?

 The aftermath of the hurricane also will raise questions about an employer’s obligation to provide a leave of absence to employees under laws such as the Family and Medical Leave Act.

-It’s worth pointing out a few general points about FMLA to consider as we’re confronted with natural disasters like Hurricane Irma:
+It’s worth pointing out a few general points about FMLA to consider as we’re confronted with natural disasters like Hurricane Florence.

-· Keep in mind that the FMLA does not, in itself, require employers to give employees time off to attend to personal matters arising out of a natural disaster, such as cleaning a flood-damaged basement, salvaging belongings, or searching for missing relatives.
-Case in point: poor Joe Lane, whose FMLA lawsuit was dismissed after he sought FMLA leave, in part, to clean up his mom’s flooded basement because her health conditions precluded her from doing so.
+First, keep in mind that the FMLA does not, in itself, require employers to give employees time off to attend to personal matters arising out of a natural disaster, such as cleaning a flood-damaged basement, salvaging belongings, or searching for missing relatives.
+Case in point: Poor Joe Lane, whose FMLA lawsuit was dismissed after he sought FMLA leave, in part, to clean up his mom’s flooded basement because her health conditions precluded her from doing so.